Fulton Street Mall

 In spite of skyrocketing rents and gentrification choking the area on all sides, when I first visited in the Fall of 2007, the area remained dominated by small, independently owned stores that offered good deals to a primarily working-class (read black and Latino) clientele.
 Ironically, the stores' persistence was bolstered by their ability to handle astronomical rents that larger chain stores (with their extensive space requirements and corporate overhead) were unwilling to pay.

 However, the rich developers had been salivating over the area for years and couldn't stand the sight (or site) of poor folks living in peace.
-So these photos are probably documentation of a era that is soon to pass into another character-free conglomeration of overpriced chain stores, siphoning area cash into large holding companies. (reference)
+So these photos are probably documentation of a era that is soon to pass into another character-free conglomeration of overpriced chain stores, siphoning area cash into large holding companies.
+(NY Times)